-In their infographic, Data Connectors projects video conferences, including web conferences, will account for 80% of all internet traffic in 2021.
+In their infographic, Data Connectors projected video conferences, including web conferences, which will account for 80% of all internet traffic in 2021.
 Besides alleviating pandemic health concerns, it also saves on travel costs for attendees.
 For small business owners, that makes professional development more accessible and affordable.
 You might be able to expand the training possibilities offered to your employees.

 Voice recognition is developing.

 If you’ve spoken with Alexa, Siri or Google lately you’re not alone.
 More than half of consumers used voice search to find information on local businesses.
 For small businesses, that means it will be more important to set up a voice presence online.
-The top three most common voice searches were for restaurants, grocery stores and food delivery.
+The top three most common voice searches were for restaurants, grocery stores, and food delivery.
 Here are five ways to optimize your website for voice search.

 Digital payments are getting more popular.

-FinanceOnline reports on a growing trend toward digital payment based on the rising popularity of PayPal, Google Pay and Apple Pay.
-However, there is some backlash against doing business totally cash free, especially in areas where people do not have access to digital platforms.
+FinanceOnline reports on a growing trend toward digital payment based on the rising popularity of PayPal, Google Pay, and Apple Pay.
+However, there is some backlash against doing business totally cash-free, especially in areas where people do not have access to digital platforms.
 Small businesses should look for the right digital tool while still accepting cash payments.

 Business trends aren’t a guarantee of the future.
-But they help you better understand the external environment where you business operates.
+But they help you better understand the external environment where your business operates.
 That’s why it’s important to consider trends like these as you plan for the future.